Abraxas3d/122GHz/README.md

 The parabolic dish is also at https://www.thingiverse.com/thing:2751650

-The design presented at Microwave Update 2018 is in the MUD folder.
+The design presented at Microwave Update 2018 is in the MUD_2018 folder.